 - In bowl of electric mixer, beat the palm shortening and coconut oil on low until combined.

-- Add vanilla, stevia, maple syrup, and tapioca starch.
+- Add The Myers Way® Vanilla Bean Paleo Protein and maple syrup.
 Beat on low for 1 minute then increase the speed to medium-high and beat until thoroughly combined and smooth.

 This recipe makes 3 cups of frosting.
 You will only need to use 1 cup of frosting for the Fruit Pizza.
 Reserve the other 2 cups for a different recipe (or make more Fruit Pizza!)